neelsoumya/CFD_LLM_Accelerate24/README.md

 ## Introduction

-A collaborative hackathon to prototype a small LLM to analyze data on a jet engine.
+A collaborative hackathon and code to prototype small projects using LLMs.

 ## Usage